WebAssembly/component-model/design/mvp/Binary.md

 * Validation rejects `resourcetype` type definitions inside `componenttype` and `instancettype`.
 Thus, handle types inside a `componenttype` can only refer to resource types that are imported or exported.
-* The uniqueness validation rules for `importname` and `exportname` described below are also applied at the instance- and component-type level.
+* All parameter labels, result labels, record field labels, variant case labels, flag labels, enum case labels, component import names, component export names, instance import names and instance export names must be unique in their containing scope.
 * Validation of `externdesc` requires the various `typeidx` type constructors to match the preceding `sort`.
-* Validation of function parameter and result names, record field names, variant case names, flag names, and enum case names requires that the name be unique for the func, record, variant, flags, or enum type definition.
 * (The `0x00` immediate of `case` may be reinterpreted in the future as the `none` case of an optional immediate.)